Traveler's diarrhea can be caused by bacteria, parasites, or viruses.

 Rarely stool tests

-Diagnostic tests are rarely needed, but sometimes stool samples are tested for bacteria, viruses, or parasites.
+Diagnostic tests are rarely needed, but sometimes stool samples are tested for bacteria, viruses, or parasites, typically in people who have fever, severe abdominal pain, and bloody diarrhea.

 Prevention of Traveler’s Diarrhea